kigster/simple-feed/README.md

 ---

 This is a fast, pure-ruby implementation of an activity feed concept commonly used in social networking applications.
 The implementation is optimized for **read-time performance** and high concurrency (lots of users), and can be extended with custom backend providers.
-Two providers come bundled: the production-ready Redis provider, and a naive pure Hash-based provider.
+Two providers come bundled: the production-ready Redis provider, and a naive Ruby Hash-based provider.

 __Important Notes and Acknowledgements:__

  * SimpleFeed *does not depend on Ruby on Rails* and is a __pure-ruby__ implementation
  * SimpleFeed requires ruby 2.3 or later
  * SimpleFeed is currently live in production
- * We'd like to thank __[Simbi, Inc](http://simbi.com)__ for sponsorship of the development of this open source library.
+ * SimpleFeed is open source thanks to the generosity of __[Simbi, Inc](http://simbi.com)__.

 ## What is an activity feed?